tolusalako/ConnectK/readme.md

 Python has it's own standalone shell located in [ConnectKSource_python](https://github.com/tolusalako/ConnectK/blob/FQ2016_STABLE/ConnectKSource_python/).
 The shell only supports python AIs at the moment.
 To run your python AIs in the java shell:

 1. Write your ai in the make_move() method in 'student_ai.py'.
+2. Make sure `ConnectK.jar`, `pyshell.py`, and `student_ai.py` are all in the same directory.
-2. Then start with the following command:
+3. Run with the following command
 ```
+#Note: we are calling pyshell not student_ai.
-java -jar ConnectK.jar py:dummyai.py
+java -jar ConnectK.jar py:pyshell.py
 ```

 ###B. Python Shell